Researchers Find Biological Linkage Between Lean Meat and Colorectal Cancer | ExBulletin

 The strength of this approach is that there was no way for people recording their diet to know their future cancer diagnosis, rather than asking them to remember their diet after getting sick.

-The analysis revealed clear signs of mutation.
-This is a pattern that has never been identified, but it has shown a type of DNA damage called “alkylation.”
+Analysis reveals a pattern that has never been identified, but a clear sign of mutation that indicates the type of DNA damage called “alkylation.”

 Not all cells containing these mutations became cancerous, and some healthy colon samples were also characterized.